nextflow-io/nextflow/docs/dsl2.rst

 for syntax as described in the :ref:`process documentation <process-page>`.
 The only difference is that the ``from`` and ``into`` channel declaration has to be omitted.

-Then processes can be invoked as a function in the ``workflow`` scope, passing the expected input channels as parameters.
+Then processes can be invoked as a function, passing the expected input channels as parameters.

 For example::